2 (2dbl.picc.)2.1+bcl.1+cbn./22.214.171.124./3 or 2 or 1 perc/ hp/pno/str**

-Premiered in London, U.K. on 8 August 2021 at the Royal Albert Hall, Ryan Bancroft conducting the BBC National Orchestra of Wales
+Premiered in London, U.K. on 8 August 2021 at the Royal Albert Hall, Ryan Bancroft conducting the BBC National Orchestra of Wales.

 Duration: 13 minutes

-** It is possible to perform with only 1 percussion and without the piano
+It is possible to perform with only 1 percussion and without the piano but when feasible, composer strongly prefers that this work be performed with the full instrumentation.

-Special thanks to the Sounds of Science Commissioning Club, and its founders and donors, for contributing support to this project
+Special thanks to the Sounds of Science Commissioning Club, and its founders and donors, for contributing support to this project.

 The words of Albert Einstein, spoken at the 1939 World’s Fair: “If science, like art, is to perform its mission truly and fully, its achievements must enter not only superficially but with their inner meaning into the consciousness of the people.”